What K-12 Educators Are Focusing On As We Start 2023-2024

 Question 2: What Are Your Top 2-3 Challenges for 2023-24?

-A significant 71% of respondents identified, "Reaching all families with back-to-school information and communication" as their top challenge.
-Getting crucial information to families is directly tied to student success, but it's not always so easy to do.
+A significant 71% of respondents identified, “Reaching all families with back-to-school information and communication” as their top challenge.
+Getting crucial information to families is directly tied to student success, but it’s not so easy.
 Families speak various languages, access information differently, and some face housing instability.
-However, for successful learning recovery, we need to get kids to come to school.
-The first step is delivering information to parents and guardians effectively.
+However, for successful learning recovery, we must ensure that kids come to school.
+The first step is delivering information to families and guardians effectively.
 To achieve this, districts need a multifaceted approach.
-A single email won't suffice.
-There should be clear, positive guidance in different languages on the importance of attendance.
-Group messages to classes or grades, with information and expectations, are vital.
-Additionally, teachers, advisors, or counsellors should engage in one-to-one outreach.
+A single email won’t suffice.

 Following the challenge of reaching all families, the next most common concern was "Establishing attendance as a value," chosen by 45% of respondents.
 There's solid evidence that punitive approaches to attendance, such as truancy, backfire on students.
 Instead of encouraging attendance, it discourages it.
 Why?
 Because students need to feel that someone at school cares about their presence.
 Positive outreach is the key.
 Nobody wants to show up somewhere only to receive a scolding.
 Promoting attendance as a core value can take many forms, from weekly shoutouts in teacher or principal updates to creating a "hall of fame" in the front office, hosting pizza parties, or sending district-wide materials in various languages.
 Creating a culture of showing up means educating students and families about the importance of coming to school.